Yale School of Management: Global Pre-MBA Leadership

+Yale Global Executive Leadership Program

+The Yale Global Executive Leadership Program is an eight-month, advanced executive education program designed for senior leaders seeking to elevate their global impact.
+It combines in-person modules at Yale School of Management with virtual sessions, focusing on strategic leadership, governance, behavioral economics, and personal leadership purpose.
+Participants benefit from executive coaching, peer learning, and access to Yale's global leadership network.
+The program culminates in the Yale CEO Summit, offering direct engagement with top global executives.

 Silver Scholars

-Initiated in 2001, it was originally open only to Yale undergraduates and was intended to attract more non-traditional MBA candidates with experience outside business and finance.
+Initiated in 2001, the Silver Scholar program was originally open only to Yale undergraduates and was intended to attract more non-traditional MBA candidates with experience outside business and finance.
 It has since expanded to consider applications from college seniors around the world.
 Even so, the program remains small.
 In 2014, SOM admitted only 15 Silver Scholars.

 Despite conventional wisdom that MBA programs require previous work experience, Silver Scholars' job placement and scholarship statistics are at least as good as Yale's traditional MBAs.
 With an approximately 5% admit rate, the program is more selective than the traditional MBA program at Yale, as well as most other early admission MBA programs, including those at Stanford Graduate School of Business and Harvard Business School.

 The School offers the Silver Scholars Program to exceptional college seniors with a "combination of Intelligence, Maturity, and Curiosity, who aim to be leaders in their field."
 It's been called an "alternative" to deferred admissions policies for undergraduate applicants offered by other top MBA programs.
 It is distinct in that it is one of a very small number of schools to offer an MBA schedule specifically tailored to recent graduates, and the only one to offer a mid-program internship.

 Silver Scholars matriculate immediately from undergrad into the School of Management and participate in a one-year, full-time internship after completing the first year of the Integrated Core Curriculum.
 Following their internship, Silver Scholars return to campus to complete their second year of MBA coursework.
 At SOM, that second year has minimal requirements, and students may take courses across all Yale's grad schools.
 In some circumstances, Silver Scholars receive permission to defer their matriculation as a result of fellowships or other extraordinary circumstances or extend their internships by an additional year.
 A total of 17 Silver Scholars matriculated in the fall of 2019.